-Dispute Resolution (DR) Course Code LAWF 3940 Section Number 01 Instructor Chrystie Stewart Course is open to 2L or 3L Course is required Semester fall or winter Credits 3 Days and Times Wednesday at 4:00 to Wednesday at 4:00 to 6:50 p.m.
+Dispute Resolution (DR) Course Code LAWF 3940 Section Number 01 Instructor Chrystie Stewart Course is open to 2L or 3L Course is required Semester fall or winter Credits 3 Days and Times Wednesday at 4:00 to 6:50 p.m.
 Assessment Method CR (credit) or NCG (no 50% participation 50% five assignments (credit given) (i.e. pass/fa 10% each) ail) Materials There is no required textbook for the course, but the following book is recommended: Roger Fisher and William Ury, Getting to Yes , 3rd edn (Penguin Books, 2011).
-Calendar Description This course provides an overview of the spectrum of the consensual dispute resolution process, including negotiation, collaborative awyering, mediation, and judicial dispute resolution (JDR).
-Interest- based bargaining and mediation are emphasized.
-Other Information identify the different based negotiations, demonstrate a wordstrate a metation based negotiation map; draft a mediation based a mediation based negotiation map; king knowledge of value their thoughts verbally and potential remedies rief; n; their client in a multi-pa bargaining and interest based negotiations; while engaging in in order to create a
+Calendar Description This course provides an overview of the spectrum of the consensual dispute resolution process, including negotiation, collaborative lawyering, mediation, and judicial dispute resolution (JDR).
+Interest-based bargaining and mediation are emphasized.
+Other Information By the end of the course, students should be able to: identify the difference between positional bargaining and interest based negotiations; demonstrate a working knowledge of value based negotiations; articulately express their thoughts verbally while engaging in debate; identify legal issues and potential remedies in order to create a negotiation map; draft a mediation brief; 6. conduct a mediation; 7. orally advocate for their client in a multi-party negotiation; 8. draft a settlement agreement.

-Ethical Lawyeri ng Course Code LAWF 3930 LAWF 3930 Section Number 01 Instructors Alana Hughes Course is open to 2L or 3L 2L or 3L Course is required Semester fall Credits 3 Days and Times Tuesday and Thursday at 5:30 to 6:50 p.m.
-Assessment Method 100% final exam Materials Legal Profession Act, SBC 1998, c 9 Legal Professions Act, SBC 2024, c 26 Law Society Rules Code of Professional Conduct for British Columbia Calendar Description Additional materials are provided through Moodle.
-This course is an introduction to issues of legal ethics and professional responsibility.
+Ethical Lawyering

+Course Code LAWF 3930 Section Number 01

+Instructors Alana Hughes

+Course is open to 2L or 3L Course is required

+Semester fall or winter Credits 3

+Days and Times Tuesday and Thursday at 5:30 to 6:50 p.m.

+Assessment Method 100% final exam

+Materials

+Calendar Description This course is an introduction to issues of legal ethics and professional responsibility.
 Students become competent at ethical reasoning in the context of legal practice.
 To achieve this goal, the course covers selected topics in the 'law of lawyering' (for example, the Law Society of British Columbia's Code of Professional Conduct), but also addresses the general question of what it means to be an ethical lawyer.
 Students are expected to develop their awareness of the various moral values underlying the legal system, and to practice how to weigh and apply those values, and the law of lawyering, to ethical problems.
-Selected topics relating to the regulation of lawyers' ethics are also addressed.
-Other Information explain: 1.
-What are the duties other legal system public?
+Selected topics relating to the regulation of

+Other Information and scope of a lawyer's Canada are canvassed. perspective and encour contexts, including in preoples.
+Upon complete able to explain: 1.
+What are the dution other legal system public?
 2. What are the most 3.
-What are legal ethic ourse, you should unde s that lawyers have towa participants and stakeho important parts of the A cs anyway?
-How do you a lawyer, and what you o ard clients, courts, olders as well as the Act, Rules and Code? know you have an
+What are legal ether the Code of Professional s duties to Indigenous per Guest speakers provide rage discussion on ethic professional relationship ting this course, you sho es that lawyers have tow participants and stakeh t important parts of the sics anyway?
+How do you s a lawyer, and what you eoples and persons of an Indigenous s in various cultural s with Indigenous uld understand and be vard clients, courts, olders as well as the Act, Rules and Code ?